Maldives: Weather Overview

 Sea levels in the region have risen by more than 20 cm during the last century, and further increases could well threaten the shores of the Maldives and its tropical landscape.
 Its natural ground level is just a little under 2.4 meters, and sitting just 1.5 meters above the sea level.
 It is becoming increasingly precarious in the face of global warming and its own volatile climate during the wet season.
 With this in mind, the islands are undergoing something of a transition as it looks to improve its carbon footprint and preserve its mere existence.

-Young couple snorkeling in clean water over a coral reef in the Maldives.
+Young couple snorkelling in clean water over a coral reef in the Maldives.